This article forms part of SME South Africa’s Township Entrepreneurship series.

 “Sometimes I go to the Stats SA website when I feel like not going to work, then I am reminded of how much works still needs to be done and that’s enough motivation for me.”

 He shares the following advice to aspiring entrepreneurs: “Do work that matters.
-Our country is in an economical ditch, (and) doing cool stuff will not cut it.
+Our country is in an economic ditch, (and) doing cool stuff will not cut it.
 Pursue business ideas that help solve societal problems and the money will follow.

 “We need you on the ground, wherever you are, that’s the perfect place to start.”